 We rarely recommend taxis, as they can be exorbitant.
 But if you have a big enough group (3-4 people) and some cash to spare, you might (according to anecdotal reports) be able to get to Disney for about ¥5,000–¥7,000 per person.
 Ask for a fare estimate when you book to avoid any nasty surprises—but don’t worry, Japanese taxis can be trusted.

-A better option is a shared arrival transfer, which is taxi-like, but less expensive.
-This mini-bus service runs 24/7 and costs about ¥5,000 per person.
+A better option is a shared arrival transfer, which is taxi-like, but less expensive. this shared taxi service runs 24/7 and costs about ¥5,600 per person.
 They will take you from Narita right to Maihama.

 Watch this next